AdithyaVenkataRamana/Design-and-Implementation-of-32-bit-Multi-stage-RISC-V-Processor/README.md

 <summary><b></b> 3.
 Micro-Operations in Each Pipeline Stage</summary>

 <img width="1908" height="593" alt="Image" src="https://github.com/user-attachments/assets/ac1e4b32-6259-4dcd-ba41-fbefe5837ded" />

-- **IF_ID Stage:**
+A breakdown of the different stages in the pipeline.

+### **IF/ID Stage**

 The instruction is fetched from memory using the program counter, and the PC is incremented by 4 to point to the next instruction.

-- **ID/EX Stage :**
+### **ID/EX Stage**

 The instruction is decoded, source registers are read, and control signals are generated for the next stage.

-- **EX/MEM Stage:**
+### **EX/MEM Stage**

 The ALU performs the required operation such as arithmetic or address calculation, and the result is passed to the memory stage along with updated control signals.

-- **MEM/WB Stage:**
+### **MEM/WB Stage**

 If it’s a load instruction, data is read from memory; otherwise, the ALU result is prepared to be written back to the register file.

 </details>
 ---------------------------------------------------